tsangsiu/RB120_OOP/Assessments/Practice_Problems/practice_problems.md

 The line 10 outputs `nil` to the console.

 On line 9, a new `Person` object is instantiated and assigned to the local variable `bob`.

-The `Person` class has an instance variable `@name` defined for all its instances.
-However, it is not initialized upon instantiation.
-Unlike local variables, Ruby treats the uninitialized `@name` as if it points to the value `nil`.
-For local varables, a `NameError` will be thrown when called if it is uninitialized.
+On line 10, the getter method of the instance variable `@name` is invoked on the `Person` object just created.
+As `@name` is not initialized until `#set_name` is invoked, line 10 outputs `nil` to the console.

+This demonstrates that **Ruby treats uninitialized instance variables as if they point to `nil`.
+Unlike local variables, they throw a `NameError` when an uninitialized local variable is called.**

 ## 2